Table of contents

 like this:

-HOOKS=(base udev autodetect modconf block encrypt filesystems keyboard fsck)
+HOOKS=(base udev autodetect modconf kms keyboard keymap consolefont block encrypt filesystems fsck)

 Then, run mkinitcpio -p linux